coder/coder/docs/ides/configuring-emacs-tramp.md

 The `connection-local-set-profile-variables` function creates a new connection profile by the name `remote-path-lsp-servers`.
 The `connection-local-set-profiles` then indicates this `remote-path-lsp-servers` connection profile should be used when connecting to a server named `coder.<WORKSPACE NAME>`.
 Be sure to replace `<PATH TO ADD>` with the directory in which a LSP server is present.

+TRAMP and `lsp-mode` are fickle friends, sometimes there is weird behavior.
+If you find that language servers are hanging in the `starting` state then [it might be helpful](https://github.com/emacs-lsp/lsp-mode/issues/2709#issuecomment-800868919) to set the `lsp-log-io` variable to `t`.

 More details on configuring `lsp-mode` for TRAMP can be found [in the `lsp-mode` documentation](https://emacs-lsp.github.io/lsp-mode/page/remote/).
 The [TRAMP `tramp-remote-path` documentation](https://www.gnu.org/software/emacs/manual/html_node/tramp/Remote-programs.html#Remote-programs) contains more examples and details of connection profiles.